-Once a child has been accepted, he or she must also register to complete their placement at the school.
-A student is considered registered once the following requirements have been satisfied:
+Once a child has been accepted, he or she must also enroll to complete their placement at the school.
+A student is considered enrolled once the following requirements have been satisfied:

-- Completion of online registration form.
+- Completion of online registration foroo6D.

 - Registration fee paid.

-- Postdated cheques for tuition and/or financial arrangements made with the treasurer.
+- Financial arrangements made with the treasurer.

-- Record of inoculations (if applicable).

-- Photocopy of birth certificate for all Elementary students.
+- Photocopy of birth certificate

 - Photocopy of health card for all students.

 - Statement of Consent and Agreement signed.

 - Acceptable use Policy for Computer/Internet Agreement signed.